-Weight Control Officer Joseph Modlin's wife, Elaine, passed away earlier this year, in July.
-They have three daughters, Bobbe Anderson (The Dalles, OR), Luanne Mason (Naches, WA), and Karen Louiselle (Mt.
-Hood, OR).
+Weight Control Officer Joseph Modlin's wife, Elaine, passed away in July 2020.
+Bobbe Anderson lives in The Dalles, Oregon, Luanne Mason lives in Naches, Washington, and Karen Louiselle lives in Mt.
+Hood, Oregon.

 Commercial Vehicle Enforcement Bureau recognizes and acknowledges the sacrifices of the brave men and women in Commercial Vehicle Enforcement in furthering public safety.
-The Core Values Award is presented in Officer Modlin’s memory to a graduate of each CVEO Basic Class.
-Officer Modlin's daughter, Luanne, presents the award to the selected recipient.
+The Core Values Award is presented in Weight Control Officer Modlin’s memory to a graduate of each CVEO Basic Class.
+Weight Control Officer Modlin's daughter, Luanne, presents the award to the selected recipient.

-The Ridgefield Port of Entry and memorial dedication for Officer Joseph Modlin took place in January 2020.
+The Ridgefield Port of Entry and memorial dedication for Weight Control Officer Joseph Modlin took place in January 2020.

 On January 30, 2020, the Washington State Patrol Motor Carrier Safety Division celebrated the grand opening and dedication of the newly built Ridgefield Port of Entry (POE).
 As part of the dedication ceremony, a memorial plaque for Weight Control Officer Joseph Modlin was unveiled.